schepal/yahoo_vol/README.md

-# Yahoo Options Volatility Analysis
+# Options Volatility Analysis
-A tool to help analyze and visualize the implied volatility in an options chain.
+A tool using the Yahoo Finance API to help visualize the implied volatility of an options chain.

 ### Current Features
 - Volatility Smile Visualizer